-- 32. The Tax Appeals Commission in Determination 20TACD2017 regarded the measurement in a book, of autobiographical content, as a factor which may be considered in the determination of whether a work constitutes an autobiography but suggested that a determination on this basis alone might be unduly reductive.
+- 32. The Commission in Determination 20TACD2017 regarded the measurement in a book, of autobiographical content, as a factor which may be considered in the determination of whether a work constitutes an autobiography but suggested that a determination on this basis alone might be unduly reductive.
 While the actual number of pages of autobiographical material in a book is not conclusive evidence of the character of the work, it is nonetheless an important consideration. - 33.
 An autobiography tells the story of a life.
 It usually provides the reader with the recollection of the life story or a particular and historical period of the person's life.
 Individuals can often write several autobiographies representing different chapters in their lives usually from their youth, through passing years, culminating in the latter period of their lives.
 But the important element is the story of the life which informs the reader of that life and hence the factual details of that life.
-There is a difference between an autobiography and using events or experiences to ground a work.
+There is a difference between an autobiography and utilising memories to support a themed book.
 An autobiography details the facts and historical record of an individual's life.

-An autobiography tends to have a chronological order and is an historical account of a life.
-The reader will tend to read an autobiography to get to know the author whereas a reader will be drawn to other types of works by the particular subject matter or the style or particular voice of the author.
-In this instance, the Commissioner finds that the reader of the Work would be drawn by the subject matter and/or the particular style of the Work.
-But, it would be a stretch for a reader to have selected this Work on the basis that it was an autobiography of the author's life.
-It is highly unlikely that any librarian would categorise the Work in the autobiography section of a library or any bookshop would place this book in the autobiography section of the shop. - 34.
-The Commissioner has read the Work.
-It traverses between recollections of different world events and memories and their application to differing philosophical and scientific theories and findings.
-The Work does not have sufficient characteristics to make a finding that it is an autobiography.
-It does not detail facts and historical records in a sequential and chronological order.
-It is centred on a topic namely critical thinking and experiences relating to that topic and moves back and forth in time.
-The structure of the Work is in parts relating to different themes relating to critical thinking/decision making/theories rather than the Appellant's life story.
-All memories will by their very nature give an indication of the life that the author has
+An autobiography tends to have a chronological order.
+The reader will tend to read an autobiography to get to know the author whereas a reader will be drawn to the Work by the particular subject matter or the story or the style or particular voice of the Appellant.